 How old do kittens have to be to undergo spay/neuter surgery?

 To be sterilized at our spay/neuter clinics, kittens must weigh two pounds.
-They usually reach this weight at eight to ten weeks of age.
+They usually reach this weight at 8-10 weeks of age.

-An ear-tip is the universally recognized symbol of a neutered feral cat.
-During surgery, 1/8" to 1/4" is removed from the top of the right ear.
+An ear tip is the universally recognized symbol of a neutered feral cat.
+During surgery, 1/8 to 1/4 inch is removed from the top of the right ear.
 This procedure is performed while the cat is anesthetized, and is not painful for the cat.
-Ear-tipping is the most effective way to identify neutered feral cats, and to ensure that they are not re-trapped and re-anesthetized for surgery.
+Ear tipping is the most effective way to identify neutered feral cats, and to ensure that they are not re-trapped and re-anesthetized for surgery.